JarnaChao09/Koffect/design_notes/context.md

 operations of union (`|`), intersect (`&`), and inverse (`!`), the foundations of a set/type algebra can be built up to allow for a full context algebra to be described at context definitions.

-However, nothing is ever free.
+However, nothing is for free.
 There are also many downsides to this syntax.
 This syntax may affect the readability and explicitness of context definitions.
 While context variables may allow for better descriptions of what each set of contexts represents, the true contents of the context is still abstracted away.
 Furthermore, the reliance on the use of mathematical notation to describe the composition of contexts may prove to be a detriment to readability as the syntax is quite abstract